 This isn’t the time to try to stuff the square peg in the round hole.
 If Susan doesn’t want to do (or physically can’t manage) a mega hike in the Grand Canyon and you do, don’t take her there and try to get her to change her mind.
 Disaster will ensue.

-Inevitably, everyone will fall into a bit of a routine.
+Inevitably, everyone will fall into a bit of a routine when traveling with friends by campervan.
 If you’re lucky, it just happens naturally.
-In our traveling foursome I’m the planner…. the destination research, route planning, campsite reservations, and navigating are my forte.
+In our traveling foursome, I’m the planner…. the destination research, route planning, campsite reservations, and navigating are my forte.
 The two guys rotate the driving duties.
 One person is the head chef while the rest of us help with meal prep (i.e. drink beers).
 One person is in charge of morning coffee (a VERY important position).
 Dishwashing duty gets shared (ish….
 I avoid it whenever possible, sorry).

 This is not the trip for your giant hard-sided suitcase.
 Pack light and use duffel bags that can easily be tossed around and smooshed into different areas of the van.
 Storage is a premium so be wise.
 Think about what you will be doing and pack for that.
 Planning on running/hiking/camping every day?
 Skimp on the “regular” clothes.
 Be prepared to re-wear things.
 Except for your underpants.
 Pack plenty of those, please.